taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 This milestone introduces a _partial checkout_: a partial view of the tree registered with the server during document load.
 The view (a subset of the tree) is dynamic and can be expanded by navigating the tree.
 The server provides op filtering to ensure that a client only receives the edits that apply to the region of the tree that they are viewing.

-# Long-term outlook

-The items in this document represent the current thinking around what developers using Shared Tree will need in the coming months and years.
-This doesn't mean that the list is necessarily complete.
-There is always room for change in the plan driven by usage and feedback.
-Further, there is continuous discussion amongst Fluid Framework contributors focused on what other work needs to be done to flesh out the Shared Tree offering and the Fluid Framework more broadly.

-To offer some insight into these discussions, here are some of those topics:

--   Extensible embedded data types would allow developers to extend Shared Tree types and merge semantics in very powerful ways
--   How could clients that do not run the Fluid Runtime consume and update Fluid data?
--   How might Fluid support service level features such as indexed queries and fine-grained, fully secure access control?

-This is not a complete catalog of future looking work, and everyone interested in Fluid should feel empowered to bring their own voice to the conversation.